Val is a life-long practically oriented student of effective emotional and attitudinal responses to the many challenges of life.

-Programmed how to Feel
+Programmed How to Feel

 Whether we realize it or not, we are never worried about appearances and events themselves, but about our possible reactions to them.

-And please, don't deceive yourselves that it only works in primitive societies.
-It's only that in our times the methods are more complex and matching our level of advancement.
+And please, don't deceive yourselves that it only works in primitive tribes.
+It's only that in our times the methods are more complex, more subtle, even call them sneaky, while matching our level of advancement.

 We, Christians grieve, experiencing it as a painful loss, tormenting ourselves selfishly for not having the pleasure of that person hanging around our life anymore.
 Now, needless to say, while that person was alive, in so many ways we never expressed that much of a care.